reeshuffled/reeshuffled.github.io/_posts/2024-04-02-The-Problems-With-Romantic-Desire.md

 - '2024'
 title: The Problems With Romantic Desire
 slug: problems-with-romantic-desire
-description: I believe that romantic desire is a fickle master that is not suitable for organizing long-term relationships.
+description: I believe that romantic desire is a fickle master that is not the most optimal for organizing long-term relationships.
 type: stub
 ---